apenwarr/redo/Documentation/GettingStarted.md

 `ps` output prettier.

 In modern versions of Debian, sqlite3 is already part of the python2.7 package.
-You can install the requirements like this:
+You can install the prerequisites like this:
 ```sh
 	sudo apt-get install python2.7 python-setproctitle
 ```